Citizen's Guide to Colorado Auto Collision Coverage

 What this guide is not

-This guide is not a substitute for the declarations page, the complete Part IV wording, the repair estimate, the valuation report, the title record, or the lien payoff statement.
+This guide is not a substitute for the declarations page, the complete Part IV wording, the repair estimate, the valuation report, the title record, the lien payoff statement, or a full review of Colorado property-damage claim law.

 What to gather first